pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - ok, you oppose effectively to Anne, now Alice make a roll with a -2 malus

-Alice - ok, I have one relevant traits.
-I got 7, plus one, -2, then 6.
+Alice - ok, I have only one relevant trait... and I got a fail.

 Scenarist - Well, so Alice reaches the gun but Bart have a good holding and pushes her away.
 Alice does not get hurt but the others did not approve her
-behaviour: write on her sheet Betray 1
+behaviour: write on her sheet the harm "Betray"
 ```

 In the following moves, it would be great if the __Make the worst happen__ that